 What can be wrong with your go-bag or get home bag:

 - Your burden may be simply uncomfortable to you.
 Is your go-bag cozy and does not press anywhere?
 Scrutinize the shoulder straps.
+Look closely at the hydration bladder and hip belt.
 Can you fasten your hip belt easily?
 Does it look like a high-quality item and would not let you down in an emergency?

 What is helpful to keep in mind when packing your backpack: